Vasilion/MX-Core/README.md

 Run + Debug
   - Install the 'Ionic' extension in vs code
   - 'Alt + D' will launch the app in debug mode
-  - Open chrome dev tools and change view to Iphone or Samsung
+  - Open chrome dev tools (F12 by deafult in google chrome) and change view to Iphone or Samsung

 Useful Resources
   - Race Hero API https://help.racehero.io/article/498-developer-api